 Publishing date: Jun 2011

-The book thoroughly describes the history of several sites, that’s why I’ve included among the books about the history of Crete.
+The book thoroughly describes the history of several sites, that’s why I’ve included it among the books about the history of Crete.

 Crete Early History and Culture